"Traditions over time"

 This year again we have decided not to send Christmas cards and instead will make a donation to our nominated charity “Cystic Fibrosis Association”.
-As we’ve done since 2007, we have another "related" Crosshaven landscape.
-This picture (also on our website under News > Christmas Greeting) was taken during August this year heading out past Roche’s Point Lighthouse to Cork’s “outer” harbour.
+As we’ve done since 2007, we have another "related" Crosshaven land/seascape.
+This picture was taken on 16 June this year at Coveney Pier on Crosshaven’s Lower Road where you find some of the village’s oldest buildings and pubs.
+The modern stone wall building on left is the RNLI station.

 See our picture carousel below....